-The BSc (Hons) Computing programme is provided on either a full-time or part-time basis.
+The BSc (Hons) Cyber Security programme is provided on either a full-time or part-time basis.
 Full-time students would normally complete their studies in three years and part-time students in five years.

-The three-year part time apprenticeship programme will utilise the extended academic year with three trimesters of delivery enabling students to undertake 40 credits per trimester and 120 credits per extended academic year.
+The three-year apprenticeship programme will utilise the extended academic year with three trimesters of delivery enabling students to undertake 40 credits per trimester and 120 credits per extended academic year.

-Full-time students are expected to complete 120 credits per academic year, whilst five year part-time students normally are expected to complete 60 to 80 credits per academic year.
-In years 1 and 2 of the five-year part-time programme, students will normally complete 60 credits, whilst in years 3 to 5 they will complete 80 credits per year, sometimes spanning levels 5 and 6 within an academic year, facilitated via a module and progression board being held at the end of semester 1.
-The three-year part time students are expected to complete 120 credits per extended academic year.
+Full-time students are expected to complete 120 credits per academic year, whilst part-time students normally are expected to complete 60 to 80 credits per academic year.
+In years 1 and 2 of the part-time programme, students will normally complete 60 credits, whilst in years 3 to 5 they will complete 80 credits per year, sometimes spanning levels 5 and 6 within an academic year, facilitated via a module and progression being held at the end of semester 1.
+The three-year apprenticeship students are expected to complete 120 credits per extended academic year.